 Macadamia nuts can affect a dog’s nervous system and muscles, resulting in vomiting, muscle tremors, swollen, weak limbs and noticeable, unusual panting.

 Mushrooms can have many toxic effects from an upset the tummy through to more severe illnesses of the kidney, liver and nervous system depending on the species of mushroom ingested.
 This can result in vomiting, diarrohea, dehydration, seizures and more serious problems such as liver failure.

 While some dogs can tolerate small amounts of milk and dairy foods, for other dogs this can cause diarrhoea and upset stomachs, as dogs don’t have the same amount of lactase in their bodies, which is used to break down lactose in milk.

 Onions, garlic and chives

 Whether onions and garlic are cooked or not, they are toxic to dogs.
 They can damage and destroy red blood cells so you may not see the signs of toxicity until a few days later.

-Some peanut butters can sometimes include xylitol, so check the label carefully before treating your dog.
+We often get asked "Can dogs eat peanut butter?"
+Some peanut butters can include xylitol (more on this below), so check the label carefully before treating your dog.
 Consider a dog-friendly peanut butter, which is completely safe for your dog to indulge in!